Peugeot: Electric and hybrid vehicles

 Peugeot presented a new concept hybrid electric sports sedan at the 2008 Paris Motor Show called the Peugeot RC HYmotion4.
 Similar to the drivetrain model used in the upcoming Chevrolet Volt, the RC concept promises the ability to run solely on electric power for extended periods, with a hybrid electric powertrain filling in the gaps when extra range is needed.
 The RC HYmotion4 includes a 70-kW electric motor at the front wheels.
 The Peugeot Prologue HYmotion4 was also shown at the 2008 Paris show and is in many ways the opposite of the RC HYmotion4 concept.
 The Prologue puts the internal combustion engine up front and runs on diesel instead of gasoline, with the electric motor going at the back.

 The Peugeot BB1 is an electric concept car with in-wheel motors in its rear wheels first shown in September 2009 at the Frankfurt Motor Show.

 In 2010, Peugeot started selling the electric Peugeot iOn, a rebadged and revised version of the Mitsubishi i-MiEV.

 Peugeot VELV electric concept car was presented on 26 September 2011.

-By 2025, it is expected that 100% of Peugoet models would introduce an electrified variant.
+By 2025, it is expected that 100% of Peugeot models would introduce an electrified variant.
 It is estimated that by 2030, 100% of Peugeot sold in Europe would be electrified.
-Along with adopting an all-electricity approach, Peugeot also aims to reduce its CO2 emissions.
+Along with adopting an all-electricity approach, Peugeot also aims to reduce its CO_{2} emissions.
+Peugeot's aim is to implement its brand shift to sustainable and environmental-friendly transport solutions.